 4. Wild Animals at Iguazu Falls

 Welcome to the jungle!!
-When we first arrived at Iguazu Falls in South America we were startled to see a sign warning of jaguars… When we really thought about it though why wouldn’t there be some fierce animals at Iguazu Falls?
-This is one of the most diverse environments in the world after all.
+When we first arrived at Iguazu Falls in South America we were startled to see a sign warning of jaguars… When we really thought about it though, why wouldn’t there be some fierce animals at Iguazu Falls?

-In addition to the wild jaguars, there’s a plethora of other animals to see at Iguazu Falls.
 This includes monkeys, toucans, and a pesky little critter named the Coatis.
 As a member of the raccoon family, the Coatis are constantly on the prowl looking for food.
 Watch your bags around these sneaky animals!

-5. Walkways and Hiking Paths Through the Park
+5. Walkways & Hiking Paths

 6. The Devil’s Throat

 We just mentioned the Devil’s Throat, and there’s literally no avoiding it!
-Luckily, on the Argentina side you can get an amazing view above the biggest Iguazu waterfall.
+Luckily, on the Argentina side, you can get an amazing view above the biggest Iguazu waterfall.

 7. What’s Under the Falls?